lindesaysh/MRSea/README.md

 correlation, direct estimation of robust standard errors, given a panel structure, is available.

-Recent updates include the re-instatement of natural cubic splines and a package website with additional materials.
+Recent updates include the reinstatement of natural cubic splines, the Tweedie distribution and a package website with additional materials.

 ## Installation